Aman-Zaveri/reva/README.md

 3. The AI will analyze the job requirements and generate optimizations
 4. Review the suggested changes and apply them to your resume
 5. Your resume is now tailored for that specific job application

+## Export Options

+Your resume can be exported in two professional formats:

+### PDF Export
+- Click the "Export" dropdown in the resume builder
+- Select "Export as PDF"
+- Opens a print-optimized view that automatically triggers the browser's print dialog
+- Perfect for online applications and ATS systems

+### Word Document Export
+- Click the "Export" dropdown in the resume builder
+- Select "Export as Word"
+- Downloads a professionally formatted .docx file
+- Ideal for recruiters who prefer editable documents
+- Maintains formatting, sections, and styling
+- Includes hyperlinks for contact information when available

+Both export formats preserve:
+- Your chosen template and formatting
+- Section ordering as configured in your profile
+- All content including experiences, projects, skills, and education
+- Professional styling optimized for readability

 ## Setup